WonjeYun/HDPEarningsCall/README.md

 ### Data
 The data is collected from the following sources:
-1. WRDS (Wharton Research Data Services)
+1. WRDS (Wharton Research Data Services)'s python API
+    * Capital IQ's transcript data through SQL query
-2. Yahoo Finance (using yfinance library)
+2. Yahoo Finance
+    * Using yfinance python library to get stock price data

-Due to WRDS issues, the data is not included in the repository.
+Due to WRDS being restricted access, the data is not included in the repository.
 If you want to use the data, please use WRDS to download the data.
+The query and python code used to get the data is in the "wrds_query.py" file.

 ### For using the HDP Model
-*Need to be done before installing required environment and libraries* I've used "tomotopy" as the HDP library.
+*Need to be done before installing required environment and libraries* I've used "tomotopy" as the library to implement the HDP algorithm.

-To install tomotopy, need additional C++ libraries to your compiler if needed.
+To install tomotopy, additional C++ libraries should be installed to your compiler if necessary.

 Download "Eignen" and "EigenRand" online.
 ```bash